nhecht/blueprints-learn.en/help/blueprints/customer-journeys/decision_management/decision-management-hub.md

 ---
-title: Decision Management on the hub
+title: Decision Management on the Hub blueprint
 description: Deliver personalized offers to consumers across channels including kiosks, agent assisted experiences, and in email and other outbound deliveries.
 solution: Experience Platform, Journey Optimizer
 exl-id: 5a386e18-bbac-4216-a35f-0a5016785e4a
 ---
-# Journey Optimizer - Decision Management on the hub
+# Decision Management on the Hub blueprint

 To learn more about Decision Management refer to the product documentation [HERE](https://experienceleague.adobe.com/docs/journey-optimizer/using/offer-decisioniong/get-started-decision/starting-offer-decisioning.html) and the Decision Management Overview [HERE](https://experienceleague.adobe.com/docs/blueprints-learn/architecture/customer-journeys/journey-optimizer/decision-management/decision-management-overview.html?lang=en)